 All articles selected for publication except for the items such as viewpoints are sent to two or more consultant physicians and scientists who are experts in the fields of medicine under focus.
-Manuscripts are subject to editorials revision by BOMJ.
-Those considered worthy of publication but requiring changes or condensation will be returned to the author(s).
+The model of peer review use is the Double-blind model (Available at: (https://publicationethics.org/files/Who_owns_peer_reviews_discussion_document.pdf).
+Manuscripts are also subject to editorial revision by BOMJ and the final decision rests with the Editor-in-Chief.
+Those considered worthy of publication but requiring changes or condensation will be returned to the corresponding author.

 These are not free and will be sent to the author (s) on request.
 Reprint may be ordered by the author(s).

-At very modest rates, we offer a wide range of advertising services including major products advert, classified adverts, announcements, vacancies etc and a directory for the supplier/services.
-All enquires for advert should be made to the Editor-in Chief.
+At very modest rates, we offer a wide range of advertising services including major products advert, classified adverts, announcements, vacancies e.t.c and a directory for the supplier/services.
+All enquiries for advert should be made to the Editor-in-Chie